grtjn/mlvagrant/README.md

 Scripts for bootstrapping a local MarkLogic cluster for development purposes using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

-By default these scripts create 3 'chef/centos-6.5' Vagrant vms, running in VirtualBox.
-The names and ips will be recorded in /etc/hosts of host and vms.
+By default these scripts create 3 'chef/centos-6.5' Vagrant VMs, running in VirtualBox.
+The names and ips will be recorded in /etc/hosts of host and VMs with use of vagrant-hostmanager.
 MarkLogic (including dependencies) will be installed on all three vms, and bootstrapped to form a cluster.
-MLCP, Zip/Unzip, Nodejs, Gulp, Forever, and Git will be installed, and configured.
+The OS will be fully updated initially, and "Development Tools" installed as well.
+Zip/Unzip, Java, MLCP, Nodejs, Bower, Gulp, Forever, Ruby, Git, and Tomcat will be installed, and configured.
 A bare git repository will be prepared in /space/projects.
 All automatically with just a few commands.

 Each VM takes roughly 2.5Gb.
 The VM template, together with 3 VMs will take about 10Gb of disk space.
 In addition, each VM that is launched will claim 2Gb of RAM, and 2 CPU cores.
 Make sure you have sufficient resources!

-Credits to [@peetkes](https://github.com/peetkes) and [@miguelrgonzalez](https://github.com/miguelrgonzalez) for giving me a head start with this.
+Special credits to [@peetkes](https://github.com/peetkes) and [@miguelrgonzalez](https://github.com/miguelrgonzalez) for giving me a head start with this.
+Thanks to anyone else that has provided help or feedback!

 ## Getting started